 Declare cash of 10,000 Euros or more (or the equivalent in another currency) if you are travelling between Hungary and any non-European Union (EU) country.
 This includes notes and coins, money orders, cheques and travellers cheques.
 If you fail to declare your cash or you give incorrect information on entry to, or exit from, Hungary, you will be fined.
 You don't need to declare cash if you are travelling to or from another EU country.

-Most banks in Hungary have ATMs that accept major international cards.
+Most banks have ATMs that accept major international cards.
 Take care when receiving bank notes as some notes that are no longer valid may still be in circulation.

 Safety and security

-You could encounter petty crime in Hungary, especially on public transport and in railway stations, markets and other places popular with tourists.
+You could encounter petty crime, especially on public transport and in railway stations, markets and other places popular with tourists.
 Car thefts and highway robberies also occur.
 Thieves have staged roadside emergencies to persuade drivers to pull over and then stolen items from the distracted driver's car.

 Some clubs and restaurants that do not list prices charge exorbitantly (mostly in the business district of Pest).
 Disputes about overcharging can lead to violence.
-Security guards may compel you to pay.
-Taxi drivers and others may receive commissions for taking tourists to such establishments.
+Security guards may force you to pay.
+Taxi drivers and others may receive commissions for taking tourists to such places.